badges/shields/CONTRIBUTING.md

 ----------------

 - The left-hand side of a badge should not advertize.
-It should be a *noun* succinctly describing the meaning of the right-hand-side data.
+It should be a *noun* succinctly describing the meaning of the right-hand side.
 - Query parameters must be *declared by the service*.
 See `request-handler.js`.
 - Except for badges using the `social` style, logos should be *turned off by default*.